Repair/Replace HVAC Systems

 Description

-The Department of Defense, specifically the Air Force Research Laboratory, is soliciting bids for the repair and replacement of HVAC systems at its facility in Rome, New York.
-This project encompasses a range of tasks including hazardous material abatement, general construction, mechanical and plumbing work, and the disassembly and reinstallation of existing Teknion furniture systems.
-The contract is set aside exclusively for small businesses, with an estimated construction value between $5 million and $10 million, and a performance period of 540 calendar days post-award.
-Interested contractors must comply with federal regulations, including labor wage determinations and environmental guidelines, and are encouraged to contact Jennifer Calandra at Jennifer.Calandra@us.af.mil for further details regarding the solicitation process.
+The Department of Defense, specifically the Air Force Research Laboratory (AFRL), is seeking bids for the repair and replacement of HVAC systems at its facility in Rome, New York.
+The project encompasses hazardous material abatement, general construction, mechanical and plumbing work, and the disassembly and reinstallation of existing furniture systems, with a focus on ensuring compliance with federal regulations and safety standards.
+This procurement is designated as a Total Small Business Set-Aside under NAICS code 236220, with an estimated construction magnitude between $5 million and $10 million, and a performance period of 540 calendar days post-award.
+Interested contractors must submit their bids by May 13, 2025, and can direct inquiries to Jennifer Calandra at Jennifer.Calandra@us.af.mil.

 Point(s) of Contact